Behold: The Terminator by Poster Artist Tyler Stout

 Well, today is just such an event. io9 is beyond excited to exclusively reveal Stout’s latest poster, for James Cameron’s The Terminator.

 The 24 x 36-inch screenprint will be available in both timed regular and limited variant editions.
-The blue regular will be available from 11:59 p.m PST tonight, September 24, through 11:59 p.m.
-ET tomorrow, September 25.
+The blue regular will be available from 11:59 p.m PT tonight, September 24, through 11:59 a.m.
+PT tomorrow, September 25.
+12 hours only!!!
+[This was wrong when the article first went up.]
 It costs $60.
 The silver variant, an edition of 350, will cost $100.
 Those will go on sale a few times randomly between those hours.
 “Some at the beginning, then some in the middle, and some towards the end,” Stout said.
 The sale will be posted on tstout.com.

 “I’ve found it works best to do stuff for movies you’re a fan of, movies that have stood the test of time, that are considered classics, stuff that inspires you,” Stout told io9 over email.
 “My movie fandom starts mainly in the 1980s since that was my childhood.
 Terminator is 1984, so it’s towards the beginning of that era, early Arnie, Lance Henriksen, Michael Biehn, James Cameron.
 Just seemed a more logical choice than, say, Terms of Endearment.
 Which will be [my] next poster.
 Part of our Debra Winger retrospective collection.”

-Note: Correction: The original article said it was a 24 hour timed edition.
-It’s a 12 hour timed edition.